 Facilities that have been granted a derogation with less strict emission limit values in specific cases are excluded from compliance with the Technical Screening Criteria.
 This derogation allows these facilities to operate with emission limits that are not as strict as those associated with the best available techniques, based on factors such as geographical location, local environmental conditions, or technical characteristics of the facility.

-For non-EU countries, ports, must meet equivalent qualifications as the ports specified on the comply with the same safety and environmental requirements included in the most recent edition of the European List of ship recycling facilities.
-For facilities located outside the EU, competent national authorities must check that all the relevant conditions are met.

 Hazardous waste is waste which displays one or more of the hazardous properties listed in Annex III of Directive 2008/98/EC.
 It includes streams such as hazardous waste fractions produced by households, waste oils, batteries, non-depolluted waste from electrical and electronic equipment (WEEE), non- depolluted end-of-life vehicle, certain healthcare waste, such as infectious and cytotoxic waste, etc. A comprehensive classification of hazardous waste can be found in the European List of Waste (established by Commission Decision 2000/532/EC).

 The term ‘landfill’ is defined in Council Directive 1999/31/EC of 26 April 1999 on the landfill of waste (OJ L 182, 16.7.1999, p.
 1) as a “waste disposal site for the deposit of the waste onto or into land (i.e., underground)” including both non-hazardous and hazardous waste.
 A ‘legally non-conforming’ landfill is a landfill that does not comply with the operational and technical requirements defined in relevant EU or national legislation.